ibm-cloud-docs/databases-for-mongodb/bi-connector.md

 # What is the MongoDB Connector for BI?
 {: #mongodb-bi-connector}

-As detailed in the MongoDB [documentation](https://docs.mongodb.com/bi-connector/current/), the MongoDB Connector for business intelligence (BI) allows you to query MongoDB data with SQL using tools such as Tableau, Power BI, and Excel.
-This will allow you to run SQL queries against collections, visualize MongoDB data with Tableau, and analyze MongoDB data with Excel.
+As detailed in the MongoDB [documentation](https://docs.mongodb.com/bi-connector/current/), the MongoDB Connector for business intelligence (BI) allows you to run SQL queries against collections, visualize MongoDB data with Tableau, and analyze MongoDB data with Excel.

 # Using a BI Connector
 {: #mongodb-using-bi-connector}